-Cumbria combines the historic counties of Cumberland and Westmorland but our purposes this is Quaker country.
-Quakers themselves call it 1652 country and arrange visits to the scenes of George Fox's labours in that pivotal year in the history of the Society of Friends.
+Cumbria combines the historic counties of Cumberland and Westmorland but for our purposes this is Quaker country.
+Quakers themselves call it 1652 Country and arrange visits to the scenes of George Fox's labours in that pivotal year in the history of the Society of Friends.
 The county includes, of course, the incomparable Lake District, for centuries regarded by travellers as a dark and forbidding place but seen in new light by Wordsworth and the romantic poets and beloved by artists and holidaymakers ever since.

 An old house just south of Ulverston holds the same place in the affection of Quakers as Epworth Old Rectory does for Methodists.
 Swarthmoor Hall (LA12 0JQ) was built by George Fell in 1586, and in 1632 his son Thomas, a rising lawyer, brought his teenage bride Margaret Askew here, where they raised a family of nine children.
 She was born at Marsh Grange, near Askam-in-Furness.

 Deeply pious, Margaret Fell (1614-1702) and her husband offered hospitality to strangers, including travelling preachers.
 In 1652, she entertained George Fox, who had recently had an intense spiritual experience at Pendle Hill in Lancashire.
 He expounded the principles of Quakerism which he had been formulating through prayer and meditation and Margaret became a fervent disciple.
 Her husband, now a judge, was away on legal business at the time but arrived home to find his wife and children "quiet and still" in accordance with the disciplines of their new faith.
 He was tolerant man in an intolerant age and allowed meetings in his house, but never became a Quaker himself.
 Fox's visit marked the point where Quakerism developed from scattered groups meeting in isolation into an organised movement.